AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-4/README.md

 ## Quick Start (Skill Lab)

-1. Fork this repository to your own GitHub account.
+1. Click the "Use This Template" button to create a repository in your own GitHub account.
-2. After the fork finishes, open the Actions tab in your fork - a GitHub Actions workflow should start automatically.
+2. After the template unpacks, open the Actions tab in your new repo - a GitHub Actions workflow should start automatically.
-3. When the workflow completes, a GitHub Issue will be created in your fork to guide the next steps of the lab.
+3. When the workflow completes, a GitHub Issue will be created in your respository to guide the next steps of the lab.

 That's it.
 The lab automation (workflow + seeded issue) is the only thing you need to verify to begin.

 ## If Something Doesn't Happen

-If you do NOT see a workflow run within ~30 seconds of forking:
+If you do NOT see a workflow run within ~30 seconds of creating your new repo:

 - Refresh the Actions tab once
-- Ensure Actions are enabled for your fork (Repository Settings > Actions)
+- Ensure Actions are enabled for your repository (Repository Settings > Actions)
 - Manually trigger any visible workflow if it shows a "Run workflow" button

 If the expected Issue wasn't created after the workflow succeeds: